 In a project sheet, you can enable automated dependency functionality in the following columns:

-NOTE: Formulas aren't allowed in the columns listed above when dependencies are enabled.
+You can't use formulas in the above columns when dependencies are enabled.

-NOTE: With dependencies enabled, each parent row will reflect a summary overview of the child rows (sub-tasks) indented underneath it.
-The values in the project sheet columns listed above are calculated automatically and can't be modified.
+With dependencies enabled, each parent row will reflect a summary overview of the child rows (sub-tasks) indented underneath.
+The values in the above project sheet columns are calculated automatically and can't be modified.
 Learn more about how these values are calculated in our article on Parent Rollup Functionality.

 Each scheduled task requires a Start and End date with month, day, and year.
 Clicking the date-picker icon in the cell will ensure that the date is in the correct format.
 If your sheet includes a Gantt chart, the Start and End dates will be used to plot out bars in the chart.

 The Start and End dates you select are meant to be the starting point for your scheduling and may shift as your schedule shifts.
-You can right-click on any cell and select View History to see previous values that were saved within it.
-This can be helpful in reviewing your original schedule to see where the timeline may have "slipped".
+You can right-click on any cell and select View History to see previous values saved within it.
+This can be helpful in reviewing your original schedule to see where the timeline may have "slipped."

 NOTE: If a parent row has a Predecessor value listed, this dependency relationship will drive the Start dates for each child row making them un-editable.
-Deleting the Predecessor value on the Parent Row will remove this constraint and allow you to manipulate the child row dates individually.
+Deleting the Predecessor value on the Parent Row will remove this constraint and allow you to change the child row dates manually.

-With dependencies enabled, End dates of sub-tasks, as well as Start dates of sub-tasks that are driven by a predecessor, aren't editable from a report, a row update request, the iOS app or the Android app.
-Instead, you can manually update the Start date and/or Duration of a task and Smartsheet will automatically update the End date for you.
+With dependencies enabled, End dates of sub-tasks, as well as Start dates of sub-tasks driven by a predecessor, aren't editable from a report, a row update request, the iOS app, or the Android app.
+Instead, you can manually update the Start date and/or duration of a task, and Smartsheet will automatically update the End date for you.

-In the Gantt View, you can click-and-drag on the center of a task bar (a crosshair icon will appear) to move the task to a new Start and End date.
-Doing so may change the Duration value and would break any dependencies (remove the Predecessor values) previously established.
-Dragging from either end of the task bar will extend the Duration to a new Start or End date.
+In the Gantt View, you can click and drag on the center of a taskbar (a crosshair icon will appear) to move the task to a new Start and End date.
+Doing so may change the Duration value and break any dependencies (remove the Predecessor values) previously established.
+Dragging from either end of the taskbar will extend the duration to a new Start or End date.

 Duration represents the amount of time a task is expected to take.
 Click on the Duration cell of a sub-task and type in the length of time.
 You can use a few different formats:

-- A combination of hours, minutes, seconds and milliseconds (e.g. 4h 30m)
+- A combination of hours, minutes, seconds, and milliseconds (4h 30m)

-- Elapsed time (lead with an e to indicate duration in elapsed time e.g. e3d, e5h, e3.5d, etc).
+- Elapsed time (lead with an e) indicates elapsed time duration (e3d, e5h, e3.5d, etc.).
 A task with a duration in elapsed time ignores non-working time.
 The task will start and end in the amount of time specified regardless of working day length and non-working days in the sheet.

 Parent (summary) rows will always reflect duration in partial working days.

-If your task is taking longer than anticipated, you can increase the Duration to push out the End date.
+If your task takes longer than anticipated, you can increase the duration to push out the End date.
 This will also push out the End dates of any dependent tasks automatically.
 A Duration of zero will create a diamond shape on the Gantt chart to indicate that the task is a milestone marking a significant event or checkpoint.

-TIP: By default, the number of hours per working day is 8 but you can open the Project Settings on your sheet to change this.
+TIP: By default, the number of hours per working day is eight, but you can open the Project Settings on your sheet to change this.

-On each child (sub-task) row, you can use the % Complete column to manually fill in the percentage of work that has been finished for that task.
+On each child (sub-task) row, you can use the % Complete column to manually fill in the percentage of work completed for that task.
 This will overlay a grey bar on each task in the Gantt chart to visualize the progress.
 In parent (summary) rows, the % Complete is calculated automatically by Smartsheet based on both the Duration and % Complete values you've manually entered into the child rows.

 The % Complete automation in parent rows is optional.
 Open the Project Settings on the sheet and set the % Complete Column drop-down list to None to disable automation in this column.
-Doing so will enable you to use formulas in the parent rows or set the parent row values manually.
+You can now use formulas in the parent rows or set the parent row values manually.
 It will also remove the progress indicator from the Gantt bars.

 You can make a task dependent on another task by typing another row's number in its Predecessor column.
 The dates for the task will automatically adjust as its predecessor task dates change.
 Learn more about the various predecessor relationships and their impact on dependent task dates in our article on Using Dependencies & Predecessors.

 The task dependencies you create using the Predecessors column will also drive the project's critical path.
-With task dependencies in place, Smartsheet is able to determine the sequence of tasks that drive the duration of the overall project.
-This sequence can be visually displayed in the Gantt chart via the critical path feature.
-Learn more about using this feature in our article on Tracking a Project's Critical Path.
+With task dependencies in place, Smartsheet can determine the sequence of tasks that drive the duration of the overall project.
+This sequence can be displayed in the Gantt chart via the critical path feature.
+Learn more in Tracking a Project's Critical Path.